 Each page is made up of sections.
 Sections are blocks of content that stack up on the page that you can navigate between.
 Creating sections is easy and intuitive.
 You’ll get the hang of it quickly.
-Here’s an example “Hero” section:
+Here’s an example of the Hero section:

 Simple ecommerce— you can set product variations, categories, set shipping options and create coupon codes.
 There is no digital products or tax system.
 You can't checkout with multiple items, but because Strikingly is for one-page websites, it's not like you're going to be hosting a large catalogue.
 You can preview the email notifications your customers receive but you can't customize them in any way.
 Show Screenshot

 There is a contact form you can drop into your website but it doesn't allow you to add new fields— you can simply choose from Name, Email, Phone and Message.
 Submissions are sent to your email address and also saved within Strikingly so you can always access it later.

 There is a newsletter signup form but it doesn't integrate with any mailing list providers (such as Mailchimp).
 Instead it just sends the form results to your email address (which will make for painful data entry).
 There is a Mailchimp widget in the app store— but it's essentially just a textbox to copy and paste your Mailchimp form (so no stylistic integration with the theme).
 Show Screenshot

 Strikingly offers 25 themes to choose from— up from 13 a year ago, which is good to see.
 Themes are contemporary and skew towards startups and freelancers.

 I really like the concept of one page websites.
 They make a great fit if you are disciplined about what goes on the website.
 Here’s another example theme:

 There is serious lack of theme customization.
 You can only set one custom color for the website (if you upgrade to Pro) but you can’t customize font colors, font sizes, border colors, background images etc.